pymc-devs/pymc-data-umbrella/sprint/sprint-cheatsheet.md

 It is divided in two parts.
 The first half is explanatory of the concepts above.
 The second half goes over some PyMC examples from the community which you can skip.
-They use version 3 of PyMC but the sprint is focused on PyMC version 4.
+They use version 3 of PyMC but the event is focused on PyMC version 4.
 One of the webinars of the series is about using PyMC which goes in much more detail.

 :::{youtube} 6dc7JgR8eI0